 "Your postulate is that there is only one universe, this is limitless and eternal," said CP.

 "Not that I'm misunderstood," I replied.
-"It's not about the content here, but about the space of the universe - which is boundless and contains everything, including the condition of empty spaces."
+"It's not about the content here, but about the space of the universe - which is limitless and contains everything, including the state of empty spaces."

 "That's why there is no limit," CP asked, "because a border always raises the question: and what's behind that limit?"